K-Pop Group EXID Speaks Up About Returning Without Solji

 “She did get a lot better than before, but still needs more time to recover before she can make a return,” said Hani.
 “We are all praying for her fast recovery.”

 EXID is an all-girl K-pop group based in South Korea that was formed in 2012.
 The group has five members: Solji, who is currently on hiatus until further notice for health-related reasons, LE, Hani, Hyelin, and Jeonghwa.
-The name EXID is short for “Exceed in Dreaming” however, when the group originally formed in February of 2012, it was a six-member group with the name WT, which stood for “Who’s That”.
+The name EXID is short for “Exceed in Dreaming” however, when the group originally formed in February of 2012, it was a six-member group with the name WT, which stood for “Who’s That.”
 Past group members included Yuji, Dami, and Haeryeong.

 The four current members of EXID held a live event prior to the release of their EP.
 The group used that time to update their fans on Solji’s condition.
 The group assured fans that Solji is getting plenty of rest so as to help speed her recovery, although she does still enjoy spending time with the rest of the group.
 Hyerin told fans that Solji will sometimes meet the rest of the members of EXID for dinner.